 Everyone who has been legally resident in Iceland for six months automatically becomes a member of the Icelandic social insurance system, regardless of nationality.
 This applies unless intergovernmental treaties say otherwise.
 Children and adolescents under the age of 18 are covered for health insurance with their parents.

 There is no public health insurance coverage for the first six months of residency if intergovernmental treaties do not apply to you.
 Medical assistance during this period must be paid in full by the patient.
+If you are from a country within the EEA you should bring the European Health Insurance Card (EHIC) for use in Iceland.

 Periods of insurance, employment or residence in other EEA Member States are taken into account in order to fulfill the six months' qualification.
 These periods are confirmed on form E104.
 Persons transferring their residence to Iceland from another EEA Member State should obtain the E104 form confirming these insurance periods (or form E106/E109/E121, as appropriate) from the insurance institution where the person was last insured.
 These forms should be submitted to Icelandic Health Insurance with a registration form called Application for registration at Icelandic Health Insurance.